IliaAnastassov/PostfixCalculator/README.md

 # PostfixCalculator

-A simple calculator using postfix notation, implemented in .NET Core.
+A simple postfix calculator for demo purposes, implemented in .NET Core.